Interesting Online Food Ordering Statistics For 2023 That You Need To Know

 The food delivery industry in the United States is not ready to look back.
 It’s predicted that the market will reach $43 billion by the year 2025.
 The only limit is the sky for these industries.

-The National Restaurant Association did a November 2020 research and found that 66% comprises of people order food to be delivered for dinner and 47% prefer ordering food during the lunch hour.
+The National Restaurant Association did a May 2023 research and found that around 70% of people order food to be delivered for dinner and 47% prefer ordering food during the lunch hour.

 Most of the US population order food online.
 Gloria Foods research shows that 86% of US consumers have ordered at least once as per the data for a particular month.